XTLS/Xray-docs-next/docs/en/config/outbounds/blackhole.md

 # Blackhole

 Blackhole is an outbound data protocol that blocks all outbound data.
-When used in conjunction with [routing configurations](../routing.md), it can be used to block access to certain websites.
+When used in conjunction with [Routing Configuration](../routing.md), it can achieve the effect of blocking access to certain websites.

 ## OutboundConfigurationObject